zjelveh/blp/README.md

 as well as the <a href="http://emlab.berkeley.edu/users/bhhall/e220c/readme.html">description of the input data</a> from Bronwyn Hall.

 TODO: Test jacobian function -- most likely incorrect.

+UPDATE 8/2016: It was brought to my attention that current version of the code does not reproduce Nevo's results.
+Hope to dig into this but probably won't happen until the new year.